TankEngine-ish/property_management_system_full_stack_app/README.md

 - Then implement a trace context propagation in my Next.js frontend
 - After that I would deploy Jaeger or Tempo as my tracing backend

 Now I'd like to talk about my current observability system and really emphasize on the importance of cAdvisor for getting those  granular container metrics which help identify performance bottlenecks and resource constraints.
-The iamge below is a screengrab from my cAdvisor dashboard which shows both user and kernel CPU usage over time, with several spikes - the most notable being around 10:57:10 UTC+2 where CPU usage peaked at about 0.15 cores.
+The image below is a screengrab from my cAdvisor dashboard which shows both user and kernel CPU usage over time, with several spikes - the most notable being around 10:57:10 UTC+2 where CPU usage peaked at about 0.15 cores.

 ![alt text](<assets/Screenshot from 2025-02-02 22-57-34.png>)